Alvintan0712/Derivative-Calculator/README.md

 ## Overview

-This project implements a derivative calculator using Java programming language.
+This project implements a derivative calculator using Java programming language and Object-Oriented Programming (OOP) concepts.
 The calculator takes a mathematical expression as input and calculates its derivative using various rules of differentiation.

 ## Support Syntax